Welcome to the New Work Evolution!

 Parking spaces

 On the exhibition grounds you will find a total of 7,000 parking spaces in 2 car parks as well as a car park for VIPs/press.
-Parking fee: 8,00 €/day.
-Please use P1 or P2 during new Work Evolution.
+Parking fee: 9,00 €/day.
+(On site at the box office 10€) Please use P1 or P3/Peter-Gross-Bau Areal during NEW WORK EVOLUTION.

 Are you travelling with a motorhome or caravan and would like to stay overnight directly at the trade fair?
 We offer you the opportunity to do so at our car park P3.
 Electricity connection can only be guaranteed if ordered in good time.